 Comprehensive ocular diagnostics include:

-In most cases, direct ophthalmoscopy is performed.
-However, in some cases, this alone may be insufficient because The retinal tears that occur as a result of the retinal fissure are located in the periphery and this technique is not always able to detect them.
+In most cases, a direct ophthalmoscopy is performed, but this alone may be insufficient because the retinal tears that occur as a result of the retinal fissure are located in the periphery and this technique is not always able to detect them.

 Treatment

-If the vitreal pathology is not at an advanced stage and the retina is not compromised, there is no real treatment.
-In fact, the main symptoms of alterations affecting the vitreous, the myodesopias, tend to gradually diminish over the months as the brain gets used to their presence.
+If the vitreous pathology is not at an advanced stage and the retina is not compromised, no real treatment is required.
+In fact, the main symptoms of the changes affecting the vitreous, the myodesopias, tend to fade as the months go by because the brain gets used to their presence.

 In these cases, the most commonly used strategies include the use of food supplements capable of reducing the symptoms associated with these alterations.
 In particular, supplements based on collagen, calcium, vitamins, hyaluronic acid and glycosaminoglycans are recommended that can improve connective tissue trophism.